-Not every business will be able to publish content every 3 days.
+Not every business will be able to publish content every three days.

-We know that.
-What we also know is that: websites with a higher posting frequency have a much better chance of being ranked than the other ones.
+What we also know is that websites with a higher posting frequency have a much better chance of being ranked than the other ones.
 It can work both ways.
-Our purpose is to show you what works in most of the cases, to give you a better chance of having amazing WordPress SEO.
+Our purpose is to show you what works in most of the cases, to give you a better chance of having fantastic WordPress SEO.